astropy/astropy/docs/modeling/algorithms.rst

 * The evaluation of multivariate Chebyshev and Legendre polynomials uses a variation of the above Horner's scheme, in which every Legendre or Chebyshev function is considered a separate variable.
 In this case the length of the :math:`\alpha` indices tuple is equal to the number of functions in x plus the number of functions in y.
-In addition the Chebyshev and Legendre functions are cached for efficiency.
+In addition, the Chebyshev and Legendre functions are cached for efficiency.